-For those that had experience working with a PR agency, do you think it is worth the cost?
+For those that have experience working with a PR agency, do you think PR firms are worth the money?

 Also, where do they offer the most value?
-The fact they save you time or their network/connections, or something else?
+Is it the fact they save you time, their network and connections or something else?

 I have used some big PR companies in the past on joint projects in the past, most of the time they charge a bit.
 For example the higher tier firms will charge 10,000 a month to do work.
 The main thing that PR people do is get positive press about your business in front of journalists.
 If you have contacts with bloggers and journalists you can get PR out for a far lower cost, I have never worked with a mid tier firm but so it would be good too see if any one else has worked with these styles of firms.